LT-IntroToAI-SY2324/a2-movie-chatbot-EdogCPS/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+    The length of the single program.
+    It got so long it became hard to read.
+I need to add more comments and I need to code cleaner.
+I had to much excess.

 2. Explain how you could use the match function for extracting information from a movie database.
+    You could search the movies in your database for any movies matching the names from the result of the program.